Patient and Family Centered Care

 - Dignity and Respect: We believe that respect for each patient’s and family’s values, beliefs, and religious and cultural background is required to develop a relationship built on trust.
 We continually endeavor to listen to and honor family perspectives and choices.

-- Participation: We hope to create an environment where patients and families are encouraged and supported in participating in care and decision-making at the level they choose.
+- Participation: We strive to create an environment where patients and families are encouraged and supported in participating in care and decision-making at the level they choose.